1Hilal7/yesil-pusula/README.md

 ## Acknowledgements

 The initial interface scaffold of the earlier version was adapted from a CodingNepal web tutorial/template.
 The current version separates the project logic and quiz data into maintainable files and removes unused template elements.

+## Development

+This project is maintained using Git and GitHub.